Laurenzedc/Key-otic-Adventure/README.md

 - `Game` only interacts with exposed methods.

 ### 🧬 **4.
 Inheritance**
-- Character classes inherit from a base template.
+- All levels inherit from `LevelBase`.
+- Puzzle types share structure in the `Puzzle` class.
-- Easily extendable for future characters or abilities.
+- Potential extension for future enemy or boss subclasses.

 ---